venkiamd/vagrant/README.md

 ## About
-This repository contains lab setups using Oracle VirtualBox and Vagrant.
+This repository contains Kubernetes lab setup using Oracle VirtualBox and Vagrant.
 It provides a convenient way to set up development environments using these tools.

 ## Main Function Points
 Provides lab setups using Oracle VirtualBox and Vagrant